dpaola2/RubyTalk/README.md

 RubyTalk's goal is to provide an interactive, visual programming environment, much like Smalltalk or Self.
 Build your applications by interacting directly with objects in memory, rather than their textual representation on the filesystem.

+The larger goal is to think in higher-level abstractions than we currently have.

 Status
 ======